RobertDWhite/WhiteMatterTech/content/posts/encrypted-matrix-notification-hub/index.md

 }
 ```

-Recoveries and pending retries are dropped, and a short list of chronic flappers is muted by name.
-Current state is always on the Kuma dashboard; the room carries state transitions.
+I drop recoveries and pending retries and mute a short list of chronic flappers by name.
+Current state is always on the Kuma dashboard; the room records state transitions.

 Alertmanager needed the same treatment at the routing layer, before the transform stage: